• Resources

 Data Journalist and Content Lead

-Derek is a writer and editor who has spent years covering disability benefits, taxes, and personal finances.
+Derek is an editor and data journalist who has spent years covering disability benefits, taxes, and personal finances.
 He loves using data to tell stories, with his work being covered by Yahoo Finance, MSN, Business Insider, and CNBC, among others.
 Derek has previously worked for SmartAsset and Policygenius.

 About Us